Dancing Chinese Dragon

 - Help your child begin folding the strip of paper accordion-style.
 Start by folding the paper at least one-inch wide and make a strong crease.
 Fold it on top of itself the other way and make another strong crease.
 Repeat this until the entire strip of paper is folded.

 - Hold the paper that is folded into an accordion in one hand and cut a design into the edge using scissors.
-See the example in the picture above.

 - Release the accordion fold and lay it out on a table.
 Glue the wooden sticks using white glue onto one side of the accordion.
 Make sure they’re spaced out so one is toward the front and one is toward the back.
 This will be what he holds so the dragon can dance!
-Set this aside to dry.
+Set the project aside to dry.
 You can reinforce the glued sticks with a strip of paper tape.

 - Now your child is ready to dance the night away with his very own Chinese Dancing Dragon!